-2.10.6 RAID IDE Disk Drive Connectors (AD70-SR)
+2.7.12 RAID IDE Disk Drive Connector

-The system board is equipped with two shrouded RAID IDE headers that will interface four Enhanced IDE (Integrated Drive Electronics) disk drives.
-To prevent improper IDE cable installation, each shrouded RAID IDE header has a keying mechanism.
-The 40-pin connector on the IDE cable can be placed into the header only if pin I of the connector is aligned with pin I of the header.
-Use JP10 to enable or disable the RAID function.
+The system board is equipped with one shrouded RAID IDE header that will interface two Enhanced IDE (Integrated Drive Electronics) disk drives.
+To prevent improper IDE cable installation, the shrouded RAID IDE header has a keying mechanism.
+The 40-pin connector on the IDE cable can be placed into the header only if pin 1 of the connector is aligned with pin 1 of the header